The Progress strategy board meets three times each year to approve Progress’ political strategy.

 Susan Hitch is manager of Lord Sainsbury of Turville’s pro bono programme, a governor of the Institute for Government and a board member of Centre for Cities and Policy Network.

-Vijay Riyait is secretary of Leicester West CLP, a member of Unite and a small business owner in the IT and software industry.
+Vijay Riyait is secretary of Leicester West CLP, a councillor on Leicester city council, a member of Unite and a small business owner in the IT and software industry.
 He is a chartered engineer and member of the Institution of Engineering and Technology with a 20-year career spanning software development and applied research.
 He was chair of the North East Coalition for Asylum Rights which he helped to set up and build a broad range of coalition partners.
 He is an active member of the Leicester Sikh community and a school governor of a Leicester City Primary School.